 Preparation Tips for Future Attempts

 If the college options for 200-300 marks don’t align with your goals, consider reattempting NEET.
-Focus on high-weightage topics like Biology (Zoology and Botany), practice mock tests, and analyze past mistakes to boost your score beyond 400 for better prospects.
+Focus on high-weightage topics like Biology (Zoology and Botany), practice mock tests, and analyse past mistakes to boost your score beyond 400 for better prospects.

 Conclusion

 Scoring 200-300 marks in NEET UG 2026 doesn’t end your medical aspirations.
 While government MBBS seats are tough to secure, private colleges, BDS programs, and alternative courses offer viable pathways.
 Which college can I get with 300 marks in NEET MBBS?
 Options like SRM or Saveetha are within reach.
-For those wondering, “Can I get MBBS with 200 marks in NEET?” private institutions provide opportunities, albeit at a cost.
+For those wondering, “Can I get MBBS with 200 marks in NEET?”, private institutions provide opportunities, albeit at a cost.
 Evaluate your preferences, budget, and category benefits to make an informed choice.

 FAQs